 About me

 I am a Software development professional.
-When not at job, I alike to read books and online technical articles.
+When not at work, I alike to read books and online technical articles, blogs etc.

 I like technical challenges.
-They keep me engrossed and busy most of the times.
+They keep me engrossed and busy.

 I am Certified Scrum Master and active in Agile and Scrum Communities.
 I often attend various conferences and am an active blogger on subjects like Agile, Scrum, current technological and Internet affairs etc.